This international conference is co-organised by the Basque Institute Etxepare and the University of Edinburgh.

 In the last two decades, the introduction of digitalisation and the Internet have developed a global world where the impacts, challenges and opportunities for minority language media have become increasingly complex.
 Despite these transformations, there has been little focused discussion and debate on the relationship between the digital and minority-language media.

-As well as panel sessions (comprising up to three 20-minute papers, with questions), the conference will feature a number of plenary speakers.
+As well as panel sessions, the conference will feature a number of plenary speakers.
 The following are confirmed as speaking:

 - Rob Dunbar, University of Edinburgh

 - Josu Amezaga, University of the Basque Country (UPV/EHU)

 - Elin Haf Gruffydd Jones, Mercator Media

 - Alan Esslemont, TG4 Irish TV General Director

 - Itziar Azpeitia Iruretagoiena, Head of Special Projects - Basque Public TV (ETB)

 - Miren Manias-Muñoz, University of Edinburgh / University of the Basque Country (UPV/EHU)